-In 1996 during a hike in Bolivia’s Cordillera Apolobomba, I spent a full day in an abandoned miner’s hut riding out the mother of all storms.
-During this enforced break, I came up with the Three A’s of travelling (and hiking) in developing countries: acceptance, adaptation and appreciation.
+In 1996 during a hike in Bolivia’s Cordillera Apolobamba, I spent a full day in an abandoned miner’s hut riding out the mother of all storms.
+During this enforced break, I came up with the Three A’s of travelling and hiking in developing countries:

 1. Accept different people, cultures & places on their terms.
 You’re the visitor; the onus is upon you to……….

 2. Adapt your mindset & actions accordingly.
 It is only by doing so that you give yourself the chance to…………..

 3. Appreciate and embrace the differences and similarities alike.